-While stepping out on my backyard deck yesterday, I noticed one thing.
+While stepping out in my backyard yesterday, I noticed one thing.
 It was quiet.
 I mean there was no other noise besides the trees swaying and the sound of a few cars driving by from holiday traveling.
 The moment reminded me of one of my grandmother’s “southern gal” expressions that always brought me to tears of laughter.
 “It’s quieter than a mouse pissing on cotton,” she would say.
-It was that way since my 6-year-old son A.J went to Balmar Beach with a cousin for the Fourth of July weekend.
-He does go out with family sometimes, but I forgot how it feels to get a ton of things accomplished without him.
-I began to think about all the activities I use to engage my son when multitasking to get through the day.
-My next task was listing them and finding more options.
-Here are a few tips that I came up with.

 Shortly after graduating college, pursuing my career was no longer my first priority.
 I was preparing for the full-time job of becoming a mom for the months ahead of me.
 What an enormous responsibility for a single, young aspiring journalist!